irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/SubscriptionsApi.md

 <a name="deletewebhooksubscription"></a>
 # **DeleteWebhookSubscription**
-> void DeleteWebhookSubscription (DeleteWebhookSubscriptionRequest requestParameters)
+> void DeleteWebhookSubscription (DeleteWebhookSubscriptionRequestSdk requestParameters)

 Unsubscribe from events